earthly/website/blog/_posts/2022-10-29-subprocesses-in-python.md

   - Tutorials
 toc: true
 author: Bala Priya C
 internal-links:
  - Python
  - Subprocess
 topic: python
+last_modified_at: 2023-04-17
 ---
+**We're [Earthly](https://earthly.dev/).
+We make building software simpler and therefore faster.
+If you're interested in a simple and containerized approach to CI that works well with Python and everything else then [check us out](/).**

 Python ships with built-in modules such as [os](https://docs.python.org/3/library/os.html) and [sys](https://docs.python.org/3/library/sys.html) that provide some functionality to interact with the underlying operating system.
 However, it may sometimes be more convenient to run system programs from within a Python script.
 Python's subprocess module provides ready-to-use functionality to run external commands, capture and process outputs, redirect output to files and I/O streams, and much more!